How to promote your National Mills Weekend event

 Share the event on your online channels.

 This could include your website, social media channels, and newsletter.
 If you’re sharing online, it’s best to avoid circulating posters or PDFs as these are difficult to share and tricky to read on phone screens.
-Instead, include the relevant information in your social post (along with an image or graphic) and link to a webpage if you can, where people can read more.
+Instead, include the relevant information in your social post (along with a photo) and link to a your website, where people can read more.

 Contact friendly local organisations.

-You could try emailing the details of your event to local voluntary groups, other historic sites, museums etc. Ask if they’ll help to spread the word about your event, for example by sharing it in their newsletter.
+You could try emailing the details of your event to local voluntary groups, other historic sites, museums etc. Ask if they’ll help to spread the word about your event, for example by sharing details of when you'll be open and what you'll be doing, in their newsletter.

 Try local event listings.